Changing Pacific Household Composition and Wellbeing, 1981–2006

 New Zealand Families Commission

 Cotterell G, von Randow M, McTaggart S (2009).
-An Examination of Changes in Wellbeing for Different Pacific Households in recent decade.
-Journal of Social Policy 35.
+Using Census Data to Examine Changes in Wellbeing for Samoan, Cook Island, Tongan and Niuean Households.
+Journal of Social Policy 35: 93–111.

 Cotterell G, von Randow M, McTaggart S, Sua'ali'i-Sauni T, Patrick D, Davis P (2009).
 Pacific Families Now and in the Future: Changing Pacific Household Composition and Wellbeing 1981–2006.
-Families Commission: Wellington.
+Wellington: Families Commission.

 Sua'ali'i-Sauni T, McTaggart S, von Randow M (2009).
 Pacific Families Now and in the Future: A Qualitative Snapshot of Household Composition, Wellbeing, Parenting, and Economic Decision-Making Among Pacific Families in Auckland, 2008.
-Families Commission: Wellington.
+Wellington: Families Commission.